Market risks relating to the Galapagos shares

 Raising additional capital may cause dilution to our existing shareholders.
 By raising additional capital through capital increases with cancellation of the preferential subscription rights of our existing shareholders, these shareholders will be diluted.

-- Dilution through exercise of warrant plans
+- Dilution through exercise of subscription right plans

 - Inability to distribute dividends